lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 I remember spending countless hours getting Ruby autocompletion working.
 It was never good enough.

-The experience with Java or Kotlin is flawless but the best example of this difference is JavaScript vs. TypeScript.
-TypeScript autocompletion is so much better that I think it's enough of a good reason for adoption over JavaScript.
+The experience with Java or Kotlin is flawless, but the best example of this difference is JavaScript vs. TypeScript.
+TypeScript's autocompletion is so much better that I think it's enough of a good reason for adoption over JavaScript.

 The editing experience is also better for learning purposes.
 IntelliJ suggests more idiomatic code all the time.
 It provides warnings and suggests improvements based on best practice.

-It is a little thing but it has a significant impact on the way I can learn a language.
+It is a little thing, but it has a significant impact on the way I can learn a language.
 Let me provide an example:

 ```java